beevelop/cordova-build/README.md

 # cordova-build

-> An easy way to handle your own cordova builds without using Phonegap Build Server.
+> A convenient way to handle your own cordova builds without relying on Phonegap Build.

-### Please make sure your computer meets the [requirements](wiki/Requirements)!
+### Please make sure your computer meets the [[requirements|Requirements]]!

 # Install